banner-bg

 After you’ve downloaded a lesson plan template and started to make it your own, there are always ways to improve how you plan and teach.
 When you’re ready to upgrade your lesson planning process, give the following tips a try.

-Diversify your learning strategies
+Diversify your teaching strategies

 Ask for feedback